-Modern refrigeration relies on a delicate, often dangerous balance of pressurized gases that, while effective, pose a persistent threat to the atmosphere.
-For over a century, the industry has been tethered to vapor compression, a reliable but aging technology that requires volatile refrigerants to move heat.
-While these systems keep food safe and buildings habitable, their reliance on chemical refrigerants introduces a significant environmental risk: the potential for leaks involving gases that can be thousands of times more potent than carbon dioxide in driving global warming.
+Modern refrigeration relies on a delicate, often dangerous balance of pressurized gases.
+While effective at keeping food safe, this century-old technology is tethered to vapor compression—a process that requires volatile refrigerants to move heat.
+The persistent threat lies in the environmental risk: leaks involving these chemical refrigerants can be thousands of times more potent than carbon dioxide in driving global warming.

-To facilitate large-scale cooling, Barocal utilizes a system that flows water past these compressed materials and then out to a radiator.
-This allows the technology to effectively pump heat from one area—such as the interior of a refrigerator—to another, maintaining a consistent temperature without the need for complex chemical cycles.
+To facilitate large-scale cooling, Barocal utilizes a system that flows water past these compressed materials and out to a radiator.
+This allows the technology to effectively pump heat from one area—such as a refrigerator interior—to another, maintaining consistent temperatures without complex chemical cycles.

 Moving Beyond Vapor Compression

-The potential for energy efficiency also sets this new method apart from the status quo.
+Beyond environmental benefits, the potential for energy efficiency sets this method apart.
 Early prototypes have demonstrated performance levels comparable to existing compressors while promising significantly lower power consumption.
-This efficiency gain is backed by substantial financial interest in the sector:
+This efficiency gain has already attracted substantial financial interest:

-- Barocal recently closed a $10 million seed round to accelerate its development.
+- Barocal recently closed a $10 million seed round to accelerate development.

 - Key investors include Breakthrough Energy Discovery, World Fund, and Cambridge Enterprise Ventures.